catchmoosa/Spatial-VLM-AD/README.md

 # Spatial-VLM-AD
-Code for a spatially aware VLM for autonomous driving
+Code for a spatially aware VLM